maloleyr/maloleyr.github.io/media.md

 This is a loose collection of any of my media appearances via audio, print, and video.

+### 2024

+- MiSec: Grand Rapids Chapter - "Group Discussion on OpSec"
+  - No Video Link
+  - A planned speaker was unable to speak so I led the group in a discussion about OpSec.
+  - January 11

 ### 2023

 - MiSec: Grand Rapids Chapter - "Back to the Basics"